-FIG. 13: Reverse-Kovacs effect observed with the three-state model with $T'0 = 0.02$, $T'1 = 0.22$ and $T'2 = 0.17852$.
-The red curve (numerical result) superimposed on the short-dash black line (theoretical calculation) shows the variation of the energy (left scale) versus time (in log scale) during the time evolution at temperature T'2 after annealing for 10.12 t.u. at temperature T'1 .
+FIG. 11.
+Reverse-Kovacs effect observed with the three-state model with $T_0' = 0.02$, $T_1' = 0.22$, and $T_2' = 0.17852$.
+The red curve (numerical result) superimposed on the short-dash black line (theoretical calculation) shows the variation of the energy (left scale) versus time (in log scale) during the time evolution at temperature T_2' after annealing for 10.12 t.u. at temperature T_1' .
 The full black line shows the time evolution of the entropy (right scale) and the thin dash-dot line shows the variation of the entropy production (its scale, not shown on the graph, varies from 0 to $3.0 \, 10^{-3}$)

-As shown in Fig. 13, this peculiar memory effect can also be observed with the three-state model with a similar protocol.
-We selected $T'0 = 0.02$, $T'1 = 0.22$ and an annealing time of 10.12 t.u. at T'1 so that the energy reaches the equilibrium value $E^{\text{eq}}(T'2 = 0.17852)$, a temperature very close to the temperature $T_2 = 0.17856$ at which we had studied the Kovacs effect plotted on Fig. 4.
-The time evolution of the energy at T'2 shows a dip instead of the Kovacs hump.
-As we have chosen a value T'2 very close to the temperature T_2 at which we studied the Kovacs effect shown in Fig. 4, the relaxation times are almost the same in the two cases and the shape of the dip looks as a mirror image of the Kovacs hump.
-However its magnitude is smaller than the magnitude of the hump because the annealing at $T'1 = 0.22$ brought the system closer to equilibrium than the annealing at $T_1 = 0.02$ used to get the Kovacs effect.
-In this reverse-Kovacs effect, because the energy drops in the dip, the entropy shows a minimum (see Fig. 13), but, as expected for this irreversible process the entropy production is always positive and the entropy during the evolution at T'2 increases.
+similar protocol.
+We selected $T_0' = 0.02$, $T_1' = 0.22$, and an annealing time of 10.12 t.u. at T_1' so that the energy reaches the equilibrium value $E^{eq}(T_2' = 0.17852)$, a temperature very close to the temperature $T_2 = 0.17856$ at which we had studied the Kovacs effect plotted on Fig. 3.
+The time evolution of the energy at T_2' shows a dip instead of the Kovacs hump.
+As we have chosen a value T_2' very close to the temperature T_2 at which we studied the Kovacs effect shown in Fig. 3, the relaxation times are almost the same in the two cases and the shape of the dip looks as a mirror image of the Kovacs hump.
+However, its magnitude is smaller than the magnitude of the hump because the annealing at $T_1' = 0.22$ brought the system closer to equilibrium than the annealing at $T_1 = 0.02$ used to get the Kovacs effect.
+In this reverse-Kovacs effect, because the energy drops in the dip, the entropy shows a minimum (see Fig. 11), but, as expected for this irreversible process the entropy production is always positive and the entropy during the evolution at T_2' increases.
 Together with the asymmetric approach to equilibrium discussed earlier, this example shows the ability of the three-state model to describe a large variety of phenomena experimentally observed in glasses.